Manoj1153/Finance-Dashboard/README.md

 • Time-based visualization using a Line Chart (monthly financial flow)

 • Category-based visualization using a Pie Chart (income vs expenses)

+## 📋 Transactions Management
+• View all transactions with:

+    • Date

+    • Description

+    • Category

+    • Amount

+• Add and edit transactions (Admin role)

+• Search transactions by description

+• Filter transactions by date

+• Clean table layout with proper structure